 The second step in the process involved discussing the target estimated by this forecasting method with the state's key stakeholders to determine if an adjustment was warranted.
-Based on their experience and knowledge of the trends in the data and current speeding-related activities and programs and those that will be conducted over the next few years, the key stakeholders agreed that the forecasted target of 307.1 was reasonable and aligned with the targets set for the state's other performance measures; therefore, no adjustment was necessary.
+Based on their experience and knowledge of the trends in the data and current speeding-related activities and programs and those that will be conducted over the next few years, the key stakeholders agreed that the forecasted target was overly ambitious and that a target of 300.0, representing a 1% reduction from the 2015-2019 average of 303.0, was reasonable and aligned with the targets set for the state's other performance measures.